 BLACK AND WHITE PHOTOGRAPHS FROM THE 70's and 80's

 I printed the following black and white photographs during the 70's and 80's when I was first learning the medium.
 It was an adventure to roam city streets like a flaneur photographing people, architectural details, cityscapes, and nature.
 I loved it because I was able to capture images more quickly than with the oil paintings I had been doing at the Leo Marchutz School of Painting and Drawing in Aix-en-Provence.
-I experimented with different grades of paper - some quite expensive - but you can only spend so much on paper before hunger sets in.
-I remember anxiously trying to load canisters of film in a dark, claustrophobic space that I was trapped in until I got it right.
-The best part was how the hours would just melt away while the latent images of my pictures came to life.
+I experimented with different grades of paper - some quite expensive - but you can only spend so much money on paper before the hunger sets in.
+I remember attempting to load film canisters in a small, claustrophobic, dark closet.
+Sometimes, I'd break out in a cold sweat trapped in there until I got it right.
+My only other option was to expose the film which there was no way I was ever going to do...

-While photographing people, the most important objective for me is to capture a specific emotion in a fleeting instant of time or, if possible, the essence of the individual.
+While photographing people, the most important objective for me is to capture a specific emotion in a fleeting instant of time which, hopefully, captures the essence of the individual.
 The greatest challenge is knowing that if I don't get it right the opportunity will be gone forever.
 Someone once told me I'd never be a successful photographer until I learned to print.
-The way I see it, success depends on how much I enjoy the process - no matter what medium I'm working in...
+The way I see it, success depends on how much I enjoy the process...

 Brushes and Paint